Dear Debi: Do I need to follow the design trends? I find it offensive when people call my house “dated.”

-I recently came across this question in a decorating Facebook group that I belong to BUT what really stood out to me how this one reader found the term “dated” offensive to her when people were commenting on a picture that she posted asking for advise.
+I recently came across this question on Facebook BUT what really stood out to me how this one reader found the term “dated” offensive to her when people were commenting on a picture of her home.
 As I’ve spent the last two months engrossed in learning and writing about the newest and greatest design trends for this year, I was surprised that some people found the term “dated” offensive.
 After all, I make my living advising people how to update their space and add value to their home.
 I also, mentally went through my mind, searching how often I throw the term “dated” around and wondered how many people I have offended.

 But her comment really brings up a really good point.
 What’s wrong with a dated house?
 Nothing, really, if it doesn’t bother you.
 My parents had a “dated” house and they were quite happy with it.
 Until we were getting it ready to sell…..
 Then we went into superpower mode to get it updated and it sold within a week obtaining the highest price ever that a house on the street received at that time.
 The reason we did that?
 We wanted to make sure that my dad could enjoy his retirement without worrying if he had enough money to live on.